How To Get Your Toddler To Stay In Their Bed All Night

-Making the transition from crib to toddler bed is a major milestone in a child’s life.
-But seasoned veterans know that the real challenge isn’t persuading your toddler to sleep in their exciting big-kid bed — it’s how to keep a toddler in bed.
-Because with great freedom comes a great desire to wander back into a parents room.
+Making the transition from a crib to a toddler bed is a major milestone in a child’s life.
+But seasoned veterans know that the real challenge isn’t persuading your toddler to sleep in their exciting big-kid bed — it’s what to do when your toddler won’t stay in bed.
+Because with great freedom comes a great desire to wander back into a parent’s room.

 Sleep-Training Your Toddler

 Sleep training a toddler goes by many names, most of which include the word “walk” in them.
 That’s because you’ll be walking back and forth between your bed and theirs.
 Maybe all night.
 The simple steps are:

 - Complete the bedtime routine as normal, including hugs, kisses, and encouragement.